NBISweden/knowledgetransfercrashcourses/SnakemakeCrashCourse/README.md

 ### Wildcards and connecting rules

-If `snakemake` is run, with a Snakefile including the rule above, and requesting the output `mapped/mysample.bam` , then `snakemake` will first check that the requested output file does not already exists, in which case it reports this and stops.
+If `snakemake` is run, with a Snakefile including the rule above, and requesting the output `mapped/mysample.bam` (see further
+[Running Snakemake](#Running\ Snakemake)), then `snakemake` will first check that the requested output file does not already exists, in which case it reports this and stops.
 Otherwise, it will parse the Snakefile looking for a rule with output that matches the required output `mapped/mysample.bam`.
-It will find that the rule `sortAndIndex` matches if wildcard `"{sample}"` is defined to be `"mysample"`, so it defines the wildcard `"{sample}" = "mysample"`and prepares to run the rule.
+It will find that the rule `sortAndIndex` (that was shown above) matches if wildcard `"{sample}"` is defined to be `"mysample"`, so it defines the wildcard `"{sample}" = "mysample"`and prepares to run the rule.

 It will then look for its input file required by the rule, which after expanding the wildcard becomes `mapped/mysample.sam`; if this file exists, snakemake will use this file as the input, Otherwise, it will look for another rule with an output matching `mapped/mysample.sam`and run this other rule to create the input.
-If you study the workflow in [mapping.smk](./mapping.smk), you will see that different rules have matching output and input; this behaviour creates a sequence of rules to be run to create `mapped/mysample.bam` -- a *workflow*!.
+If you study the workflow in the Snakefile [mapping.smk](./mapping.smk), you will see that different rules have matching output and input; this behaviour creates a sequence of rules to be run to create `mapped/mysample.bam` -- a *workflow*!.
 (Can you see which rule in [mapping.smk](./mapping.smk) matches the output `"mapped/mysample.sam"`?
 What is its input after expanding the wildcard?).

 ### Rule order and the Target rule